veaba/tensorflow-docs/docs/tf.keras/optimizers/schedules/PolynomialDecay.md

           (1 - step / decay_steps) ^ (power)
          ) + end_learning_rate
 ```
-[tf.keras.optimizers.Optimizer](https://tensorflow.google.cn/api_docs/python/tf/keras/optimizers/Optimizer)You can pass this schedule directly into a  as the learning rate.
+You can pass this schedule directly into a `tf.keras.optimizers.Optimizer` as the learning rate.
 Example: Fit a model while decaying from 0.1 to 0.01 in 10000 steps using sqrt (i.e. power=0.5):

 ```
  ...